Playbook customisation

 Key concepts:

-rule:) with a uniqueslug, alevelthat affects scoring, and provider-specificoptions. - Tiers: Named compliance levels resolved from
+spec.rules): Each rule binds a provider criterion (criterion:) with a uniqueslug, alevelthat affects scoring, and provider-specificoptions. - Tiers (under

-rules_summary.scoreusing JSON Logic conditions. - Results path: Raw analyser data is accessible via dot-notation
+spec.tiers): Named compliance levels resolved fromrules_summary.scoreusing JSON Logic conditions. - Results path: Raw analyser data is accessible via dot-notation

 (for example,